akshanshop/Raipur-Smart-Connect/replit.md

 # System Architecture

 ## Frontend Architecture
 The client is a Single Page Application (SPA) built with React 18 and TypeScript, using Vite for fast builds.
-UI components are from shadcn/ui (built on Radix UI) with Tailwind CSS for styling.
+UI components leverage shadcn/ui (built on Radix UI) with Tailwind CSS for styling.
 Wouter handles client-side routing.
-State management uses React Query for server state and caching, and React Hook Form with Zod for form handling.
-The architecture is modular, with shared components and CSS custom properties for theming (light/dark mode).
+State management uses React Query, and form handling is managed by React Hook Form with Zod validation.
+The architecture is modular and supports theming (light/dark mode).

 ## Backend Architecture
 The server is built with Express.js and TypeScript, following a RESTful API design.
-It features a modular route structure for authentication, chat, complaints, community issues, and file uploads.
-Multer handles image and video uploads.
-The API uses standard HTTP status codes, JSON responses, pagination, and comprehensive error handling.
+It features a modular route structure for authentication, chat, complaints, community issues, and file uploads (handled by Multer).
+The API adheres to standard HTTP status codes, JSON responses, pagination, and comprehensive error handling.

 ## Authentication System
-Authentication uses independent OAuth 2.0 integration via Passport.js with Google, GitHub, Twitter, and Facebook.
-User sessions are managed using express-session with PostgreSQL storage (connect-pg-simple).
-The database supports multiple OAuth providers and tracks civic engagement metrics.
-Session management includes HTTP-only cookies and CSRF protection.
-OAuth routes are available at `/api/auth/google`, `/api/auth/github`, `/api/auth/twitter`, and `/api/auth/facebook`.
+Authentication utilizes independent OAuth 2.0 integration via Passport.js with Google, GitHub, Twitter, and Facebook.
+User sessions are managed using express-session with PostgreSQL storage.
+The system supports multiple OAuth providers, tracks civic engagement metrics, and includes HTTP-only cookies and CSRF protection.

 ## Database Design
-Drizzle ORM with PostgreSQL (Neon's serverless offering) is used for the data layer.
+Drizzle ORM with Neon's serverless PostgreSQL is used.
 The schema includes tables for users, complaints, community issues, upvotes, comments, notifications, chat messages, and sessions.
-Key relationships exist between users and complaints, and users and upvotes.

-### GPS Location Requirements
-All complaints and community issues require mandatory GPS location data:
+All complaints and community issues require mandatory GPS location data, ensuring accurate mapping and preventing fake submissions through client-side validation and database constraints.
-- Latitude and longitude fields are NOT NULL in the database
-- Forms automatically request device location on load
-- Submission is blocked without valid GPS coordinates
-- Validation ensures coordinates are within valid ranges (latitude: -90 to 90, longitude: -180 to 180)
-- Users see real-time GPS status indicators with captured coordinates
-- Retry functionality available if initial GPS request fails
-- This ensures accurate issue mapping and prevents fake location submissions

 ## AI Integration
-OpenAI's GPT-5 model powers multiple AI features:
+OpenAI's GPT-5 powers several features:

-### Multilingual Chatbot
-- Supports English, Hindi, and Marathi languages
+- **Multilingual Chatbot**: Supports English, Hindi, and Marathi, providing contextual responses and persistent chat history.
-- Provides contextual responses about city services
-- Returns structured JSON responses
-- Persistent chat history

-### Spam Detection System
-- **Complaint Analysis**: Automatically analyzes all new complaints for spam, fake content, and abusive language
+- **Spam Detection System**: Automatically analyzes new complaints and community posts for spam, fake content, and abusive language with a >70% confidence threshold.
+It sends warning notifications to users for detected spam and logs decisions.
-- **Community Issue Analysis**: Validates community posts before publication
-- **Confidence Threshold**: Rejects submissions with >70% spam confidence
-- **Warning Notifications**: Sends alert notifications to users when spam is detected
-- **Categories**: Identifies content as legitimate, spam, fake, irrelevant, or abusive
-- **Graceful Fallback**: Allows submissions on API errors to prevent blocking legitimate reports
-- **Detailed Logging**: Tracks spam detection decisions for monitoring and improvement

-### Other AI Features
-- Automatic complaint summarization
+- **Other AI Features**: Includes automatic complaint summarization and priority assessment.
-- Priority assessment

 ## Security & Anti-Spam System

-The platform includes a comprehensive, multi-layered security system to protect against spam, abuse, and fake requests:

-### Rate Limiting
-- **Intelligent Rate Limits**: Different limits for different actions
-  - Complaints: 5 per minute
-  - Comments: 10 per minute
-  - Chat messages: 20 per minute
-  - Upvotes: 30 per minute
-  - General requests: 50 per minute
-- **Graduated Warnings**: Three-strike system before blocking
-  - 1st violation: Low severity warning
-  - 2nd violation: Medium severity alert
-  - 3rd violation: High severity final warning
-  - 4th violation: 30-minute automatic block
-- **IP-Based Blocking**: Persistent violators get their IP addresses blocked

-### Content Validation
-- **Spam Keyword Detection**: Automatically blocks content containing spam keywords (gambling, scams, adult content, etc.)
-- **Pattern Recognition**: Detects suspicious patterns like:
-  - Multiple URLs in content
-  - Credit card numbers
-  - Excessive capitalization
-  - Repeated characters (spam patterns)
-  - Suspicious domain TLDs
-- **Comment Spam Protection**: All comments are validated before posting

-### Duplicate Detection
-- **Submission Tracking**: Monitors recent submissions to prevent duplicates
-- **Content Matching**: Detects identical content submitted within 5 minutes
+A multi-layered security system is implemented:
+- **Rate Limiting**: Intelligent limits for various actions (e.g., 5 complaints/minute, 10 comments/minute) with a three-strike warning system leading to a 30-minute IP-based block for persistent violators.
+- **Content Validation**: Detects and blocks content containing spam keywords, suspicious patterns (e.g., multiple URLs, credit card numbers, excessive capitalization), and suspicious domain TLDs.
-- **Automatic Rejection**: Blocks duplicate complaints, comments, and community issues
+- **Duplicate Detection**: Prevents duplicate submissions of complaints, comments, and community issues by tracking recent activity and content matching.

-### Automated Warning System
-- **Instant Notifications**: Users receive immediate warnings when violations are detected
-- **Severity Levels**: Four levels of warnings
-  - ⚠️ Low: Activity warning
-  - ⚠️ Medium: Security alert with violation details
-  - 🚨 High: Final warning before block
-  - 🔒 Critical: Account blocked notification
-- **Detailed Information**: Each warning includes:
-  - Specific reason for the violation
-  - IP address involved
-  - Timestamp of the incident
-  - Next steps or consequences

-### Security Monitoring (Officials Only)
-- **Security Dashboard**: Real-time view of security metrics
-  - Total suspicious activities
-  - 24-hour activity breakdown by severity
-  - Number of blocked IPs
-  - Currently blocked users
-- **Activity Log**: Detailed log of all security incidents
-  - User ID and IP address
-  - Action taken
-  - Severity level
-  - Timestamp
-- **Manual Controls**: Officials can:
-  - Unblock users by identifier
-  - Remove IPs from blocklist
-  - View recent security activities

-### How It Protects Users
-1. **Prevents Spam**: Automatically detects and blocks spam content before it reaches the platform
-2. **Stops Abuse**: Rate limiting prevents system abuse and DOS attacks
-3. **Eliminates Duplicates**: Prevents the same issue from being submitted multiple times
-4. **Educates Users**: Clear warnings help users understand violations
-5. **Maintains Quality**: Ensures only legitimate civic issues are posted
-6. **Fair Enforcement**: Graduated penalty system gives users chances to correct behavior

-### Technical Implementation
-- **In-Memory Tracking**: Fast, efficient rate limiting using Map structures
-- **Automatic Cleanup**: Old entries are automatically removed to prevent memory issues
-- **Graceful Degradation**: System continues working even if AI spam detection fails
-- **Zero False Positives**: Multiple validation layers ensure legitimate content isn't blocked
-- **Non-Blocking**: Security checks happen asynchronously without slowing down the application
+- **Automated Warning System**: Sends instant, severity-based warnings to users for violations.
+- **Security Monitoring (Officials Only)**: Provides officials with a dashboard to view real-time security metrics, activity logs, and manual controls for unblocking users or IPs.

 ## Real-time Features
 A notification system provides updates on complaint status, community activities, and city alerts.
-While WebSockets are architecturally prepared, current implementation uses polling for updates.
-Notifications are categorized and read status is maintained.
+Notifications are categorized, and read status is maintained.
+Current implementation uses polling, with architecture prepared for WebSockets.

-## Officials Dashboard
+## Complaint Management
-The Officials Dashboard provides municipal staff with tools to manage civic issues:

-### Core Features
-- **Role-based Access Control**: Secure authentication for municipal staff
-- **Statistics Overview**: Real-time metrics on issue status and priority distribution
+A comprehensive complaint system includes:
+- **Automatic Priority Assignment**: Based on nearby reports within ~0.5km (Low: <3, Medium: 3-7, Urgent: >7).
+- **Nearby Complaints Voting**: Users can vote (like/dislike) on complaints within a 7km radius, with net scores and status indicators.
+- **Map Visualization**: Both Citizen and Officials dashboards offer identical map features with three view modes: Individual Markers (color-coded by status/priority), Heatmap View (intensity by priority), and Density View (grouped reports by count).
+Dynamic legends adapt to the selected view mode.
-- **Issue Management**: Search, filter, resolve with proof upload, and delete capabilities
+- **Officials Dashboard**: Provides role-based access, statistics, issue management (search, filter, resolve with proof, delete), and modern UI/UX.
-- **Modern UI/UX**: Glass morphism effects and smooth animations

-### Map Visualization (Analytics Tab)
-- **Interactive OpenStreetMap**: View all city complaints on an interactive map
-- **Three View Modes** (identical to Citizen Dashboard):
-  1. **Individual Markers**: Each complaint shown as a separate marker with status-based colors:
-     - Green: Resolved issues
-     - Red: Urgent priority (>7 reports in area)
-     - Orange: Medium priority (3-7 reports in area)
-     - Yellow: Low priority (<3 reports in area)
-  2. **Heatmap View**: Heat intensity visualization based on issue priority
-  3. **Density View (By Count)**: Groups reports by location with color-coded markers:
-     - Yellow: Less than 3 reports at location
-     - Orange: 3-7 reports at location
-     - Red: More than 7 reports at location
-- **Interactive Popups**: Click markers to view detailed complaint information
-- **Dynamic Legends**: Context-aware legends that change based on selected view mode

-## Citizen Dashboard
-The Citizen Dashboard now includes comprehensive map visualization features:

-### Map Integration (New Tab)
-- **Interactive OpenStreetMap**: View all city complaints on an interactive map
-- **Three View Modes**:
-  1. **Heatmap View**: Heat intensity based on issue priority
-  2. **Individual Markers**: Each complaint shown as a separate marker with priority-based colors (red: high, orange: medium, green: low)
-  3. **Density View (By Count)**: Groups reports by location with color-coded markers:
-     - Yellow: Less than 3 reports at location
-     - Orange: 3-7 reports at location
-     - Red: More than 7 reports at location
-- **Map Controls**: Zoom in/out, reset to default view, center on user location
-- **Filter Options**: Filter by area and priority
-- **Interactive Popups**: Click markers to view complaint details
-- **Map Statistics**: View total issues, priority breakdown, and area distribution

 # External Dependencies